Pterygoplichthys gibbiceps

 Pterygoplichthys gibbiceps shows all the characteristic features of its genus—a large dorsal fin with more than nine rays, prominent nasal flares and a prominent hump or crest anterior to the dorsal fin as well as a substantial base to the dorsal fin.
 Adult fish easily attain a length of 50 cm TL and can live for more than 20 years.

-A typical plec shape is shown, patternation consists of primarily irregular largish brown spots on a yellowish backgroung giving a honeycombed like appearance, additional pattern features common to related species may be visible on close inspection.
+A typical plec shape is shown, patternation consists of primarily irregular largish brown spots on a yellowish background giving a honeycombed like appearance, additional pattern features common to related species may be visible on close inspection.
 As this fish grows the spots get smaller.

 Like most plecs this species is primarily herbivorous though will eat dead animals.